Kintyre/ksconf/docs/source/cheatsheet.rst

 Say you want to move a bunch of savedsearches from ``search`` into a more appropriate app.
 First create a file that lists all the names of your searches (one per line) in :file:`corp_searches.txt`.
-Next, copy just the desired stanzas, those named in the 'corp_searches' file, over to your new :file:`corp_app` application.
+Next, copy just the desired stanzas, to your new :file:`corp_app` application using the following command:

     .. code-block:: sh

         ksconf filter --match string --stanza 'file://corp_searches.txt' \
             search/local/savedsearches.conf --output corp_app/default/savedsearches.conf

-Now, to avoid duplication and confusion, you want to remove that exact same set of searches from the search app.
+Because we want to *move*, not just *copy*, the searches, they can now be removed from the search app using the following steps:

     .. code-block:: sh